doda25-team13/operation/ACTIVITY.md

   I have worked on the initial commit of the repositories and organizations.
 I worked on F9 / F10 of A1 from W1 to early W2 as this was dependent on some docerFile and docker compose.

 - Leonidas
     - https://github.com/doda25-team13/model-service/pull/2
     - https://github.com/doda25-team13/model-service/pull/3
     - https://github.com/doda25-team13/app/pull/4
     - https://github.com/doda25-team13/app/pull/3

     I have worked on A1 on features 4 & 6.
-Both features were worked on and PRs were created by the end of week 1 and during week 2.
+Both features were worked on, and PRs were created by the end of week 1 and during week 2.

 ### Week Q2.3